docker-library/docs/percona/content.md

 ### `MYSQL_ALLOW_EMPTY_PASSWORD`

 This is an optional variable.
-Set to `yes` to allow the container to be started with a blank password for the root user. *NOTE*: Setting this variable to `yes` is not recommended unless you really know what you are doing, since this will leave your Percona instance completely unprotected, allowing anyone to gain complete superuser access.
+Set to `yes` to allow the container to be started with a blank password for the root user. *NOTE*: Setting this variable to `yes` is not recommended unless you really know what you are doing, since this will leave your instance completely unprotected, allowing anyone to gain complete superuser access.

 ### `MYSQL_RANDOM_ROOT_PASSWORD`